meroxa/cli/docs/cmd/meroxa_create_connector.md

 ```

 meroxa create connector [<custom-connector-name>] --from pg2kafka --input accounts
 meroxa create connector [<custom-connector-name>] --to pg2redshift --input orders # --input will be the desired stream
+meroxa create connector [<custom-connector-name>] --to pg2redshift --input orders --pipeline my-pipeline

 ```

 ### Options

 ```
       --from string       resource name to use as source
   -h, --help              help for connector
-      --input string   command delimeted list of input streams
+      --input string      command delimited list of input streams
+      --pipeline string   pipeline name to attach connector to
       --to string         resource name to use as destination
 ```

 ### Options inherited from parent commands